Can I get cable in my area?

-There is no difference between them, they are just different names for exactly the same technology.
+There is no difference between cable and fibre optic broadband, they are just different names for exactly the same technology.
 There is a tendency for people to associate one term with TV packages and the other with broadband but they are in fact one and the same.

 The installation will be made by a qualified engineer.
-Once you have selected and signed up for your chosen package or bundle your provider will arrange an appointment for one of their engineers to visit your home to install the whole system for you.
+Once you have selected and signed up for your chosen package or bundle, your provider will arrange an appointment for an engineer to visit your home to install the whole system for you.
 Someone will need to be at home when the equipment is being installed, as the engineer will need access to your home.

-A connection will be made between your property and the fibre optic network, usually with a lead that is run under your front garden.
-Once that is done the engineer will install some special connection points in your home.
+An engineer will connect your property to your local fibre optic cabinet.
+Once that is done the engineer will install connection points in your home.
 The number and location of these points will be determined by which services you are subscribing to.

 There are many benefits associated with cable, with the high broadband speeds being probably the most widely advertised.
-It brings broadband download speeds that are many times faster than any previous technology, even ADSL2+.
+It brings broadband download speeds that are many times faster than standard broadband.
 The fastest broadband package which is widely in the UK has a top download speed of a blindingly fast 120Mbps.